Diclofenac: Ecological effects

-Use of diclofenac in animals has environmental effects: It is toxic to scavenging birds – these consume animal carcases in which the drug is present; residues of the drug are found in marine and freshwater organisms, contaminated by agricultural runoff containing diclofenac.
+Diclofenac in animals has environmental effects.
+It is toxic, for example, to scavenging birds.
+Too, residues of the drug are found in marine and freshwater organisms, contaminated by agricultural runoff containing diclofenac.
 The medication has been banned for veterinary use in several countries; India restricted its use in 2006.
-Meloxicam is an alternative to diclofenac, one which is safer for wildlife.
+Meloxicam is an alternative which is safer for wildlife.

 Veterinary use in livestock resulted in a sharp decline in the vulture population in the Indian subcontinent – a 95% decline by 2003 and a 99.9% decline by 2008.

 Vultures are long-lived and slow to breed.
 They start breeding only at the age of six and only 50% of their young survive.
 Even if the Indian government ban is fully implemented, it will take many years to revive the vulture population.

 The mechanism of toxicity in vultures is presumed to be kidney failure; however, toxicity may be due to direct inhibition of uric acid secretion in vultures.
 Vultures eat the carcasses of livestock that have been administered veterinary diclofenac, and are poisoned by the accumulated chemical, as vultures do not have a particular enzyme to break down diclofenac.
 At a meeting of the National Wildlife Board in March 2005, the Government of India announced it intended to phase out the veterinary use of diclofenac.

 Steppe eagles have the same vulnerability to diclofenac as Old World vultures and are therefore at similar risk from its effects.
 In contrast, New World vultures, such as the turkey vulture, can tolerate at least 100 times the level of diclofenac that is lethal to Gyps species.

 Despite the vulture crisis, diclofenac remains available in other countries including many in Europe.
 It was controversially approved for veterinary use in Spain in 2013 and continues to be available, despite Spain being home to around 90% of the European vulture population and an independent simulation showing that the drug could reduce the population of vultures by 1–8% annually.
 Spain's medicines agency presented simulations suggesting that the number of deaths would be quite small.
 A paper published in 2021 identified the first authenticated death of a vulture from diclofenac in Spain, a cinereous vulture.

 Diclofenac is on the European Union's watch list because it pollutes the Baltic Sea.
 When the substance enters fresh water, it has an environmental impact and is considered more difficult to remove in wastewater treatment plants than, for example, ibuprofen.
 Diclofenac has been shown also to harm freshwater fish species such as rainbow trout.
 Harmful residues have been found in fish, blue mussels, and other aquatic organisms, where it has been found to cause damage to internal organs such as the gills, kidneys and liver.